charl-alvs/FoodHub/README.md

 # FoodHub
-This is a simple food service site
+This is our 3rd year Project in Web Development simple food service site

 Tech Stack I used:
 * HTML